 Fastest spacecraft so far

-The fastest spacecraft launched from Earth was NASA's New Horizons mission, which is en route to Pluto.
+The fastest spacecraft launched from Earth was NASA's New Horizons mission, which visited Pluto in 2015.
 In January 2006, the probe left Earth at 36,000 mph (58,000 kph).
-The time it would take such a probe to get to Mars would be:
+If such a probe traveled in a straight line to Mars, the time it would take to get to Mars would be:

 - Farthest approach: 6,944 hours (289 days)